...

 Setting Boundaries

 Establishing clear boundaries is crucial for individuals with ODD to navigate relationships and employment successfully.
-By setting boundaries, individuals can protect their own well-being and ensure that their expectations and limits are respected.
+By setting boundaries, individuals can protect their well-being and ensure that their expectations and limits are respected.
 Healthy boundaries provide structure and promote mutual understanding, contributing to healthier interactions and improved relationships.

 Seeking Support from Loved Ones